yusuke-kawaian/introducing_NN_by_tensorflow/README.md

 # introducing_NN_by_tensorflow
 This trial aims introduction of NN to my research by tensorflow of Python.
+To keep accuracy of this README, I write on Japanese, README (Japanese).md, too just in case.

 # Overview
 My study investigates the characteristics that metal cations selectivity adsorb to micro porous carbon with applied voltage by MD simulation.
 In this trial, I construct the ML model that predicts the probability `pred_P` that metal cations adsorb to a pore with 7 parameters, `mass`, `valent`, the first/second hydration radius `r1/ r2`, the maximum value of RDF `gr_max`, voltage `vol` and pore diameter `pore_d`, by R. The number of dataset is **222**.